mlverse/hfhub/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-hfhub is a minimal port of [huggingface_hub](https://github.com/huggingface/huggingface_hub) and allows downloading files from HuggingFace Hub and caching them with the same structure the Python counterpart.
+hfhub is a minimal port of [huggingface_hub](https://github.com/huggingface/huggingface_hub) and allows downloading files from HuggingFace Hub and caching them with the same structure used in the original implementation.

 ## Installation